 Adjusts the saturation value of a color.

-D3DXCOLOR* D3DXColorAdjustSaturation( _Inout_ D3DXCOLOR *pOut, _In_ const D3DXCOLOR *pC, _In_ FLOAT s );
+D3DXCOLOR* D3DXColorAdjustSaturation( _In_ D3DXCOLOR *pOut, _In_ const D3DXCOLOR *pC, _In_ FLOAT s );

-Pointer to a D3DXCOLOR structure that is the result of the operation.
+Pointer to a D3DXCOLOR that is the result of the operation.

 - pC [in]